 By default, this feature is enabled.

 Enabling this feature also enables Link-Local Multicast Name Resolution (LLMNR) and/or MDNS, which are required for resolving APIPA host names.
-See APIPA and Link-Local Addressing (on page 3).
+See APIPA and Link-Local Addressing.

 The service advertisement feature supports both IPv4 and IPv6 protocols.